 One of my favorite things to talk about with anyone is food!
 Is your girlfriend a foodie – does she enjoy eating, cooking, baking, or even decorating platters of food?
 I don’t really like to cook, but I love talking about what I had for breakfast, lunch, and dinner.
 Never underestimate the power of talking to your girlfriend about mundane things, such as where she ate lunch and who she was with.
 It’s not what you talk about how you talk about it.

 Also – don’t be a “conversation hog” and dominate everything you talk about.
 But, don’t expect your girlfriend to make all the conversation!
 Treat the conversation as a tennis match and be sure to return the ball with four and genuine interest.

 8. Ask your girlfriend what her 3 favorite things to talk about are

 First, think about your three most favorite topics of conversation.
-Mine are God (especially Jesus and Spirit), blogging, business, my dogs, personal growth, psychology, and food.
+Mine are God (especially Jesus and the Holy Spirit), finding your calling, blogging, business, my dogs, personal and spiritual growth, psychology, and food.
 I love talking about all sorts of things, which makes conversation with people of the same mind easy.

 Then, ask your girlfriend what she loves to talk about.
 If she can’t think of anything right away, give her my list – or tell her your favorite things to talk about.
 Spend some time talking to your girlfriend about your and her favorite topics of conversation.
 This is important, and can tell you something very interesting about your relationship.